kevgo/text-runner/documentation/user-defined-activity-types.md

 ## Formatter

 One of the utilities availabe to actions is the formatter instance.
-It allows to signal test progress to TextRunner and print test output to the console.
+It allows to signal test progress to TextRunner and print test output to the console and provides the following methods:

-Call `formatter.action(<activity name>)` before you run an activity.
-This tells TextRunner that whatever happens next (output, success, failure) is part of that activity.
+* __output(text):__

-`formatter.output(text)` allows to print output of the currently running action on the console.
-Depending on the type of formatter, this output is printed or not.
+  allows to print output of the currently running action to the console - depending on the type of formatter, this output is printed or not
+* __stdout__ and __stderr:__
+  streams that you can pipe output of commands you run into
+* __console:__
+  a console object that you should use instead of the built-in console to generate output that fits into the formatter output
+* __warn:__ to signal a warning to the user (but keep the test passing)

-When the test succeeds, call `formatter.success()`.
+* __skip:__ to skip the current test
-If it fails, call `formatter.error()` with the error message.
+* __setTitle:__ overrides how the current activity is called in the test output

 TextRunner supports a variety of formatters: